 What Boomer can ever forget that first uniform of his or her youth, likely from being a member of a Cub Scout or Brownie troop.
-I clearly recall that royal blue shirt with the bright yellow kerchief, my Cub Scout uniform in 4th grade.
+I clearly recall that royal blue shirt with the bright yellow kerchief, my Cub Scout uniform in 5th grade.
 As a new scout recruit, I was fascinated by the badges and emblems, and I wanted as many as I could pin or have Mom sew on my uniform.
-They didn’t cost that much, … [Read more...]
+They didn’t cost … [Read more...]

 A Beckley Christmas

 I had just turned 10 and would spend this Christmas in our new house on Jennings Street in Beckley, WV.
 I had made a Little League team that year, loved my Fourth-Grade teacher and Freddie Arnold had just moved in just down the street.
 I now had a built-in baseball, football, and basketball buddy.
 Life was good.
-As Christmas approached, there was one thing I really wanted – an English bike.
-My … [Read more...]
+As Christmas approached, there was one thing I really wanted – an English bike. … [Read more...]

 - « Previous Page